openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       -  Separate license names using \| (pipe) when there is a choice between licenses.

-      -  Separate license names using & (ampersand) when multiple licenses exist that cover different parts of the source.
+      -  Separate license names using & (ampersand) when there are multiple licenses for different parts of the source.

       -  You can use spaces between license names.